 Vocal and Instrumental students who participate in the WSMTA Music Artistry Program through the Kitsap Music Teachers Association may compete for the honor of representing KMTA in the annual WSMTA Honors Recitals during the June Conference.

-WHEN: Videos must be submitted by Midnight, March 13, 2021 (in conjunction with the KMTA Performance Competition)
+WHEN: Saturday, March 26, 2022 (in conjunction with the KMTA Performance Competition)

 WHO: Students who participated in the WSMTA Music Artistry Program through KMTA during the current year are eligible to compete.

 - Vocal students must sing two pieces from memory at the Music Artistry Program to qualify.

 - Memory is not required for instrumental students.

 HOW: The KMTA Performance Competition is decided by an impartial judge from outside the Kitsap Chapter of the Music Teachers Association, and is held in conjunction with the KMTA Performance Competition.

 - Students who also meet the eligibility requirements for the KMTA Performance Competition have the option to have their performance considered for one or both competitions by selecting accordingly on the Registration form.

 The repertoire requirements are the same for both the KMTA Performance Competitions and the WSMTA State Recitalist Competition: